 What should you do if you are given a job offer, but then are told it is on hold?
 First, ask the employer if there is a time frame for determining the status of the job to get an idea about when a decision might be made.
 During the discussion, let the company representative know that you are very interested in the job and would like to receive continued consideration.

-Towards the end of the time period given by the employer, reach out to your contact at the company.
+Toward the end of the time period given by the employer, reach out to your contact at the company.
+If you aren't given a timeframe, wait a week or so then follow up with the employer.

 It is common for job seekers who have received some positive indications that they are a preferred candidate to halt their job search activity.
 That's not a good idea.
 You should continue your active search for other jobs until you have a definitive job offer.
 That way, you won't lose momentum with your search since the job at hand may never materialize.